chadmcrowell/k8s-up-and-running/kubectl/cheat-sheet.md

 # run a temporary pod (deleted when exit) and open a shell inside the container
 kubectl run curlpod --image=nicolaka/netshoot --rm -it -- sh

+# run a pod to troubleshoot dns and get a shell to it
+kubectl run dnstools --image infoblox/dnstools --rm -it -- bash

 # create a pod yaml file named pod.yml
 kubectl run nginx --image=nginx --dry-run=client -o yaml > pod.yml